ulule/deepcopier/README.rst

 * `oleiade/reflections <https://github.com/oleiade/reflections>`_: An awesome high level abstractions over reflect library

-All dependencies will me installed for you.
+All dependencies will be installed for you.

 Usage
 -----